 - Release of any principal amount greater than $10,000 shall require approval of City Council.

-OPTION D: Removal of Principal and Interest on Special Assessment Liens and Recommendation of Release of Code Enforcement Board Liens.
+OPTION D: Removal of Principal and Interest on Special Assessment Liens and Recommendation of Release of Code Enforcement Board Liens for properties located within the Southside Community Redevelopment Area in accordance with the following:

-- If an application under Option D is approved, the Development Agreement shall require an administrative fee of $1,000 payable at the time of execution of the Development Agreement.
+- If an application under this Option D is approved, the Development Agreement shall require an administrative fee of $1,000 and, if a Lis Pendens has been filed against the property in relation to a foreclosure proceeding initiated by the City, payment of all legal fees incurred by the City up to the point of approval of Option D, payable at the time of execution of the Development Agreement.
+These fees shall not be refundable under any circumstances.